Stroke Intervention and Intra-Arterial Thrombosis

 Therapies for Treating Stroke

-At UPMC, we offer advanced or investigational stroke therapies that are not widely available.
+At UPMC, we offer advanced or investigational stroke interventions and therapies that are not widely available, including intra-arterial thrombolytic treatment, stroke neurosurgery, and neural implantation.

 Intra-arterial thrombolytic treatment